-General Requirements for Admission
+General Requirements for Admission MSW Program admission requires:

-MMSW Program admission requires:
+1. Have a GPA of 3.0 or better on a 4.0 scale over the last 60 hours of study, as indicated on official college or university transcript received directly from the degree-granting institution.
+Course work from all two and four year institutions should be submitted directly by the institutions.

-- 1. Have a GPA of 3.0 or better on a 4.0 scale over the last 60 hours of study, as indicated on official college or university transcript received directly from the degree-granting institution.
-Course work from all two and four year institutions should be submitted directly by the institutions. - 2.
-A minimum combined score of 800 on Graduate Record Examination (GRE) taken within five years prior to application for admission.
-Please note: You can receive a waiver if you already have a graduate degree from an accredited US institution. - 3.
-Hold a baccalaureate degree that reflects a broad liberal arts base in the social, behavioral or psychological sciences, human biology, the humanities or statistics.
+- 2. A minimum combined score of 800 on Graduate Record Examination (GRE) taken within five years prior to application for admission.
+Please note: You may receive a waiver if you already have a graduate degree from an accredited US institution. - Hold a baccalaureate degree that reflects a broad liberal arts base in the social, behavioral or psychological sciences, human biology, the humanities or statistics.
 The baccalaureate degree should be from an institution accredited in a manner accepted by Kennesaw State University. - 4.
-Three letters of recommendation - At least one from a faculty member familiar with the applicant's academic work; - Two from a former employer, field supervisor or someone else with expertise in social work
+Three letters of recommendation - At least one from a faculty member familiar with the applicant's academic work; - Two from a former employer, field supervisor or someone else with expertise in social work - 5.
+An autobiographical statement, maximum 750 words, double-spaced, that includes the following: - Your experience in social work, including volunteer experience. - The life experiences impacted your interest in social work. - Your personal qualities that will be useful in serving others as a social work professional.

-224 Master of Social Work
+146 Master of Social Work